Who We Are

 President and Founder

 Jeffrey Randazzo is the Branch President of Sharp Business Systems of New York and New Jersey.
-Prior to joining SBS in 2010, Jeffrey was a Global Account Manager for Sharp Electronics Corporation for seven years.
-He is a graduate of SUNY Binghamton, where he earned his BA in 1992 and met five friends who would later join him in launching Hailey’s Hope Foundation.
+Prior to joining Sharp Business Systems in 2010, Jeffrey was a Global Account Manager for Sharp Electronics Corporation for seven years.
+He earned his BA from SUNY Binghamton, where he met five friends who would later join him in launching Hailey’s Hope Foundation.

-Jeffrey founded Hailey’s Hope Foundation in 2007 and has served as the organization’s President from 2007 to the present.
-His and his wife, Debra’s experience with premature births and NICU hospitalizations, including his sons (Matthew at 28 weeks, Jeffrey at 38 weeks, and Dylan at 33 weeks), nieces and nephews, and the loss of his niece, Hailey, motivated him to fill a void in support for families suffering through the NICU.
+Jeffrey founded Hailey’s Hope Foundation in 2007 and has served as the organization’s President from 2007 to present.
+His and his wife, Debra’s experience with premature births and NICU hospitalizations, including his sons (Matthew at 28 weeks, Jeffrey at 38 weeks, and Dylan at 33 weeks), his nieces and nephews, and the loss of his niece, Hailey, motivated him to fill a void in support for families suffering through the NICU.
 “I felt this was the best way to help others in their time of need and to honor Hailey’s memory.”

-Donna is the Vice-President of Hailey’s Hope Foundation and has served in this position from 2007 to the present.
-She is involved in virtually all aspects of running the organization, including interacting with NICU families, developing and implementing programs, marketing, fundraising, and raising awareness of Hailey’s Hope Foundation and general NICU issues.
+Donna is involved in all aspects of running the organization, including interacting with NICU families, developing and implementing programs, marketing, fundraising, and raising awareness of Hailey’s Hope Foundation.
 Donna is the mother of Hailey, in whose memory the Foundation was established.
-Her passion for helping NICU families and their babies grew out of her personal experience with loss as well as the premature births of her daughter, Alence (30 weeks), and two sons, Jake and Kaden (30 and 32 weeks).
+Her passion for helping NICU families and their babies grew out of her personal experience with loss as well as the premature births of her daughter, Alence (30 weeks), and two sons, Jake and Kaden (32 and 34 weeks).
 “There is no better gift to honor Hailey’s memory and celebrate my three NICU graduates than to be there for other NICU families and help them down this difficult, life-altering path.”
-Donna lives in Rye, New York with her husband, Isaac, and their three children.